-Event Selected mode: <fun>=0</fun> Selected mode: <fun>=7 or 9</fun> Ignition line No effect No effect RTS0 or RTS1 activation Quit Mode 7: No effect (RTS is only used for flow control) Mode 9: Temporary Unsolicited Result Code (URC) Quit Temporary Incoming voice or data call Quit Temporary Any AT command (incl. outgoing SMS, voice or data call) Not possible (UART disabled) Temporary Incoming SMS (AT+CNMI is set to 0,0 (this is the default setting) No effect No effect Incoming SMS (AT+CNMI is set to 1,1) Quit Temporary GPRS data transfer Not possible (UART disabled) Temporary RTC alarm (AT+CALA) Quit Temporary AT+CFUN=1 Not possible (UART disabled) Quit
+Event Selected mode: <fun>=0</fun> Selected mode: <fun>=7 or 9</fun> Ignition line No effect No effect RTS0 Quit Mode 7: No effect (RTS is only used for flow control) Mode 9: Temporary Unsolicited Result Code (URC) Quit Temporary Incoming voice or data call Quit Temporary Any AT command (incl. outgoing SMS, voice or data call) Not possible (UART disabled) Temporary Incoming SMS (AT+CNMI is set to 0,0 (this is the default setting) No effect No effect Incoming SMS (AT+CNMI is set to 1,1) Quit Temporary GPRS data transfer Not possible (UART disabled) Temporary RTC alarm (AT+CALA) Quit Temporary AT+CFUN=1 Not possible (UART disabled) Quit

-2.9 AT^SMSO Switch Off BGS2-E
+2.9 AT^SMSO Switch Off BGS8

-AT^SMSO initiates BGS2-E's power-off procedure.
+AT^SMSO initiates BGS8's power-off procedure.
 Do not send any other AT command after this.

-Low level of the ME's V180/V285 pins notifies that the procedure has completed and the ME has entered the POWER DOWN mode.
-Therefore, be sure not to disconnect the operating voltage until the V180/V285 pins are low or until the URC "^SHUTDOWN" is displayed.
+Low level of ME's VEXT signal and the URC "^SHUTDOWN" notify that the procedure has completed and the ME has entered the POWER DOWN mode.
+Therefore, be sure not to disconnect the operating voltage until VEXT is low and until the URC "^SHUTDOWN" is displayed.
 Otherwise, you run the risk of losing data.
 For further details on how to turn off the ME refer to [2].
-Particular attention should be paid to the sections dealing with an external power indication circuit and back powering.
 If a fast switch off (see parameter <fso> in AT^SCFG) is enabled, there is no reply like OK, ERROR or any "^SHUTDOWN" URC.